Manchester United F.C.: Crest and colours

 The black socks were changed to white from 1959 to 1965, where they were replaced with red socks up until 1971 with white used on occasion, when the club reverted to black.
 Black shorts and white socks are sometimes worn with the home strip, most often in away games, if there is a clash with the opponent's kit.
 For 2018–19, black shorts and red socks became the primary choice for the home kit.
 Since 1997–98, white socks have been the preferred choice for European games, which are typically played on weeknights, to aid with player visibility.
 The current home kit is a red shirt with Adidas' trademark three stripes in red on the shoulders, white shorts, and black socks.

 The Manchester United away strip has often been a white shirt, black shorts and white socks, but there have been several exceptions.
 These include an all-black strip with blue and gold trimmings between 1993 and 1995, the navy blue shirt with silver horizontal pinstripes worn during the 1999–2000 season, and the 2011–12 away kit, which had a royal blue body and sleeves with hoops made of small midnight navy blue and black stripes, with black shorts and blue socks.
 An all-grey away kit worn during the 1995–96 season was dropped after just five games; in its final outing against Southampton, Alex Ferguson instructed the team to change into the third kit during half-time.
 The reason for dropping it being that the players claimed to have trouble finding their teammates against the crowd, United failed to win a competitive game in the kit in five attempts.
 In 2001, to celebrate 100 years as "Manchester United", a reversible white and gold away kit was released, although the actual match day shirts were not reversible.
-Since 2016, the team has experimented with various colors and designs, going away from the traditional white.

 The club's third kit was traditionally all-blue; this was most recently the case during the 2014–15 season.
 Exceptions include a green-and-gold halved shirt worn between 1992 and 1994, a blue-and-white striped shirt worn during the 1994–95 and 1995–96 seasons and once in 1996–97, an all-black kit worn during the Treble-winning 1998–99 season, and a white shirt with black-and-red horizontal pinstripes worn between 2003–04 and 2005–06.
 From 2006–07 to 2013–14, the third kit was the previous season's away kit, albeit updated with the new club sponsor in 2006–07 and 2010–11, apart from the 2008–09 season, when an all-blue kit was launched to mark the 40th anniversary of the 1967–68 European Cup success.